Density-dependent NN-interaction from subleading chiral 3N-forces: Long-range terms: Ring topology

 We note as an aside that for the isovector central terms $\sim\vec\tau_1\!\cdot\!\vec \tau_2$ in eqs.(39,40,46,55) the subtraction constants $\sim k_f^3$ cancel each other.
 Therefore, the linear divergences appearing in cutoff regularization for the isoscalar central terms in eqs.(41,48) could be absorbed into the short-distance parameter $c_E$, which produces just a spin- and isospin-independent $V_\text{med}$ linear in density $\rho$ (see eq.(25) in ref.\,\cite{holt}).

-Before closing this chapter, we consider as an outlook to future work the simplest 3N-ring diagram at fourth order.
+Before closing this chapter, we consider as an outlook to future work the simplest 3N-ring diagram at N$^4$LO.
 It is proportional to $c_{1,2,3,4}$ and independent of $g_A$, with the corresponding coordinate-space potential written in eq.(4.9) of ref.\,\cite{midrange4}.
 Working with the 3N-interaction in momentum-space, the self-closing of nucleon-lines produces an isovector central in-medium potential of the form:

 where $\xi=1/(d-4)+(\gamma_E -\ln4\pi)/2 +\ln(m_\pi/\lambda)$ denotes the ultraviolet divergence in dimensional regularization with some scale $\lambda$.
+Together with further ultraviolet divergences, it can be absorbed on the short-distance parameters $c_E$ and $E_{1,...,10}$ \cite{3Ncontact} (see also eq.(49) in ref.\,\cite{vmedshort}).
 Note that the combination $c_2/4 +c_3/3$ appears twice such that the chiral limit $m_\pi\to 0$ of $V^{(0)}_\text{med}$ exists.
 Alternative regularizations (by a 3-dimensional or 4-dimensional cutoff) leave the terms with logarithms in eq.(57) intact, but change the purely polynomial part.